InfuseAI/primehub-site/docs/guide_manual/admin-instancetype.md

 For details, please see [Resource QoS](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/resource-qos.md#resource-quality-of-service-in-kubernetes).

 + `Global` If it is turned on, this Instance Type can be chosen by everyone.
-You can grant permission to specific groups in the `connecting existed Groups`.
+You can grant permission to specific groups in the `edit groups`.

 Finally, click `Confirm` to complete the addition.